 When it comes to the different neighborhoods of today’s Campbell River, each has its own unique character.
 The reason that one area is so different from the others is because they all started out as completely separate communities.
-As Campbell River grew in population it expanded to take up more space until one neighborhood spilled into the other.
+As the town of Campbell River grew in population it expanded to take up more space until one neighborhood spilled into the other.

 The floodplains of the Campbell River began its journey to become known as ‘Campbellton’ in the late 1880s.
 In 1888 Fred Nunns took up a pre-emption along the river that encompassed nearly all of present day Campbellton.
 We know a lot about Fred and his experiences during this time because he kept a journal, a copy of which can be found in the Museum’s reference library.
 During these early days, Quathiaski Cove was the economic centre of the region, and Fred would row his produce and livestock to markets and butchers as far as Courtenay, and to the isolated logging camps that dotted the region.
 He allowed his livestock to range freely, which was not appreciated by his nearest neighbors, the Quocksister family.
 Fred would build fences, not to keep his livestock contained, but to keep them out of his vegetable gardens.
 He lost several animals to the ‘panthers’ still abundant in the area.